Aníbal Matellán: Career

 Matellán headed one of the most important goals of his career on 30 November 2007 in the first leg of the Copa Sudamericana 2007 final against América to help give Arsenal a valuable 3–2 lead going into the second leg.
 After three years with Arsenal de Sarandí, it was announced on 14 June 2010 that he would move to the Mexican side San Luis FC.

+He last played for Argentinos Juniors.

 After retirement

 On 17 December 2018, Matellán returned to Boca Juniors in the role as a Sports Secretary.
 He left his position at the end of 2019.